JuustoMestari/CRM/README.md

 * This class is better and has several interesting methods.
 * Program.cs is a good demonstration on how to use it.

-### CRM 2013
+## CRM 2013

 * **To do** when I installed it...

-> In any case, feel free to contact me for more info !
+> Feel free to contact me for more info !